dimvar/writing/books-notes/christian-2020-the-alignment-problem-notes.md

 What other AI books are there that are good motivational books, and talk about the big picture?

+The alignment problem: how do we design AI systems that have some independence (and may even be smarter than us) while ensuring that their actions align with our intentions and our values?

 Pitts was a self-taught logician.
 He was homeless in Chicago, and McCulloch, who was a professor, invited him to stay at his house.